 The normal point of entry to Primary or Infant school is Reception.
 The normal point of entry to Junior school is Year 3.
-The local authority co-ordinates the process of allocating places at these schools in these year groups.
+The local authority co-ordinates the process of allocating places to these year groups.

 2.3 Application forms